-For complete information about how and why to use a DataSource or ConnectionPoolDataSource object, see the JDBC 2.0 Standard Extension Specification provided by Sun Microsystems, available from the following Web site: http://java.sun.com/products/jdk/1.2/docs/guide/jdbc/index.html
+For complete information about how and why to use a DataSource or ConnectionPoolDataSource object, see the JDBC 3.0 API provided by Sun Microsystems, available from the following Web site: http://java.sun.com.

 Important: This feature does not affect IfxXAConnectionPoolDataSource, which operates under the assumption that connection pooling is handled by the transaction manager.